FinweLtd/doc-livesync-all/docs/user_guide/asset_management.md

 ### Central Media Repository

 It is logical to create *a central media repository* where the content files will be copied to.
 The application does not need to crawl through the whole file system to find new files.
-Presentations consist of of combinations of files in the repository.
+Presentations consist of combinations of files in the repository.
 A project file becomes very light-weight, as it only references to the multimedia files.
 The number of presentation variants is almost unlimited.
 And, updating a single file is as quick and easy as it should be.

 ### Assets